-SARS-CoV-2 is an enveloped, single-stranded, positive-sense RNA virus belonging to the family Coronavidae within the genus beta-coronavirus.
-The genome of SARS-CoV-2 encodes one large Spike ("S") protein that plays a pivotal role during viral attachment to the host receptor and entry into host cells.
-The S protein is the major principal target for vaccines against human coronavirus, including SARS-CoV-2.
+SARS-CoV-2 is an enveloped, single-stranded, positive-sense RNA virus belonging to the family Coronavidae within the genus b-coronavirus.
+The genome of SARS-CoV-2 encodes one large Spike ("S") protein that plays a pivotal role during viral attachment to the host receptor, angiotensin converting enzyme 2 ("ACE2"), and entry into host cells.
+The S protein is the major principal antigen target for vaccines against human coronavirus, including SARS-CoV-2.
 Neutralizing antibodies targeting the receptor binding domain ("RBD") subunit of the S protein block the virus from binding to host cells.
+Over 90% of all neutralizing antibodies produced in response to infection are directed to the RBD subunit, and mAbs that have shown therapeutic activity target epitopes on the RBD.